lifei176/Single-cell-atlas-of-sex-differences-and-androgen-effects/README.md

 - Linux version 3.10.0-957.el7.x86_64
 - Windows 10 64-bit
 # Installation guide
-R packages required for the pipeline can be installed from CRAN (https://cran.r-project.org/) using the install.packages() functions, or from Bioconductor (https://bioconductor.org/) using the BiocManager::install() functions.
+R packages required for the pipeline can be installed from CRAN (https://cran.r-project.org/) using the install.packages() function, or from Bioconductor (https://bioconductor.org/) using the BiocManager::install() function.
 # Packages
 - Cell Ranger (version 6.0.2)
 - Seurat (version 4.0.3)